Richmond, Quebec: History

 The Mackenzie Bridge linking Richmond and Melbourne.

 Originally settled by colonists from New England, Montreal and the Richelieu River valley circa 1798, Richmond is one of the oldest settlements in the former region of the Eastern Townships.
+The clay loam soils of the town and its surrounding area were found to be suitable for agriculture, especially dairying.

 Richmond grew in importance during the 1800s when it became a key railway junction.
 The St. Lawrence and Atlantic Railroad opened between Montreal and Portland, Maine, on April 4, 1853 and was purchased four months later and absorbed into the Grand Trunk Railway (GTR)'s system.
 Two years later, the GTR opened a line from the mainline in Richmond northeast to Lévis to connect Montreal with Quebec City.
 The line was eventually extended further east to Rivière-du-Loup and a connection with the Intercolonial Railway, which operated trains on the GTR through Richmond to Montreal until 1897.

 The town itself was first called Richmond in 1820, when a post office was inaugurated.
 By the 1860s Richmond was an important centre, with a college, literary institute and a public library.

 Richmond's importance has waned since the 1930s, however, as the railways have also come to play a lesser role in the economy.
 The GTR was absorbed into the Canadian National Railways (CNR) and the line to Levis was abandoned in favour of more direct lines from Montreal to Quebec City.
 In 1989, CNR sold the entire railway line from Montreal to Portland, via Richmond, to a short line operator.